 - Help future students choose a university abroad based on the reviews of recent graduates or students who are currently enrolled at that university.

 - Inspire universities to participate and encourage their students to share the information and contribute to the transparency of study options and the quality of education worldwide.

 Only universities with English-taught programmes hosted on Studyportals’ websites can participate, as this is the only way to map reviews to organisations.
-Universities also need at least 10 reviews in order to participate.
+Universities also need at least 10 reviews to participate.
 We’ve made an exception for the first category (overall satisfaction), where the minimum is 30 reviews because the sample size of the rating is much larger.

-For each of the 6 categories there are 3 regional nominees from The Americas, EMEA (Europe, the Middle East, and Africa), and APAC (Asia-Pacific).
+For each of the 6 categories, there are 3 regional nominees from The Americas, EMEA (Europe, the Middle East, and Africa), and APAC (Asia-Pacific).
 A world winner is chosen out of all of them.

 All universities receive medals in each category if they receive an average rating of at least 4.0.
 These medals will also be displayed on our portals, on the university’s page.

 GSSA 2019 took place on May 29th, 2019, in Washington, DC.
 Over 200 university representatives were present, including deans, provosts, and admission directors.
 Based on the reviews of thousands of students, we awarded prizes to the best universities in the world.
 And the grand winners were: